jceipek/jceipek.github.com/content/projects/making-faster-systems/index.md

 Then, **Only Do Useful Work**.
 Instead of complicated approaches, prefer simple solutions that are easy to understand, change, and optimize.
 Don't skip over understanding by "optimizing" part of the system that didn't need to exist in the first place.
 This step is not optional; it is where the biggest improvements come from.

 Finally, **Measure**.
-True optimization involves iteratively comparing how fast a system is to how fast it should be, and making changes until you're satisfied.
+When you make changes to your system, determine how the new system compares to the old one and how close it is to the theoretical top speed.
+Understand whether you care about latency, throughput, or both.
 Use profiling tools to identify the slow parts of the system and plot all the data to understand whether you're actually making improvements.
 CDFs and CCDFs are great tools for this.
 Use the problem context to understand if the system is fast enough.
 Events that sound rare when summarized with percentiles might happen frequently in practice.

+It seems self-evident that making faster systems is about taking slow systems and speeding them up, but it doesn't have to be.
+It can also involve making a system that is faster *than a slow system would have been*.
+This might sound like a pedantic distinction, but I think the change in framing is important: it shifts the activity from cleaning up a mess after the fact to making better decisions.

 In 1974, Knuth wrote "...premature optimization is the root of all evil."
 Computing has changed since 1974, and many people don't understand what he meant by "premature".
 Maybe it's time for a new phrase: